-Android Studio can be downloaded from the official downloads page
+You can download the latest version from the official downloads page

-Once the prerequisites (Android Studio or XCode or both) and Flutter sdk are downloaded and installed, you can let the flutter verify the installation by using the command below in a command prompt or a terminal:
+Once the prerequisites (Android Studio, X Code or both) and Flutter SDK are downloaded and installed, you can let the flutter verify the installation by using the command below in a command prompt or a terminal –